Iamvivek-gupta/interview/system.Design.md

 # Node.js streams:

-What Are Streams?
-Streams in Node.js are abstract interfaces for working with streaming data.
+- Streams in Node.js are abstract interfaces for working with streaming data.
-In NodeJS streams allow reading or writing data in a continuous manner, without loading everything into memory at once.
+- In NodeJS streams allow reading or writing data in a continuous manner, without loading everything into memory at once.
-Streams are like pipes for data flow, especially useful for large datasets or data arriving incrementally.
+- Streams are like pipes for data flow, especially useful for large datasets or data arriving incrementally.
-Types of Streams:
+### Types of Streams:
-Readable Streams: Allow reading data from a source (e.g., files, HTTP responses).
+**Readable Streams:** Allow reading data from a source (e.g., files, HTTP responses).
-Writable Streams: Enable writing data to a destination (e.g., files, HTTP requests).
+**Writable Streams:** Enable writing data to a destination (e.g., files, HTTP requests).
 Some streams can be both readable and writable.
 Why Use Streams?
 Streams are useful to improve Memory Efficiency by processing data in chunks, reducing memory usage.